 - people who are terminally ill

-If your overall care needs show that your primary need is a health one, you should qualify for continuing healthcare.
+If your overall care needs show that your primary need is a health one, you may qualify for continuing healthcare.

-The primary health need should be assessed by looking at all of your care needs and relating them to four key indicators:
+The primary health need is assessed by looking at all of your care needs and relating them to four key indicators:

 - nature – the type of condition or treatment required (quality and quantity)